 It is a hell combination of simplicity and features, the program supports windows 10/8 and 7.
-A user friendly interface that will not take any longer to get used to it.
-The Pro version comes with built-in HTML editor that makes writing code directly to your server files super easy.
-It also comes with a bookmarking feature that you can use to pin directory or service and access them quickly for the next time.
-Most of the features are available in the free version of the software, and the Pro plan comes with code completion features that we talked earlier in the beginning.
+A user-friendly interface that will not take any longer to get used to it.
+The Pro version comes with a built-in HTML editor that makes writing code directly to your server files super easy.
+It also comes with a bookmarking feature that you can use to pin directories or services and access them quickly for the next time.
+Most of the features are available in the free version of the software, and the Pro plan comes with code completion features that we talked about earlier in the beginning.

-It is basically a multi-window interface that makes possible to view your computer files and your server files at the same time and transfer files between them.
-There will also be a terminal feature that may help you deal with SSH based servers, so if you want one client that supports multiple FTP/sFTP connections and SSH terminal, this can be a game changer for you and save a lot of your time.
-It also has some shortcut button, for example, the “Archive” button can create a backup of files and store them in a ZIP or RAR format, a nifty way to backup your site data or servers.
+It is a multi-window interface that makes it possible to view your computer files and your server files at the same time and transfer files between them.
+There will also be a terminal feature that may help you deal with SSH-based servers, so if you want one client that supports multiple FTP/sFTP connections and an SSH terminal, this can be a game-changer for you and save a lot of your time.
+It also has some shortcut buttons, for example, the “Archive” button can create a backup of files and store them in a ZIP or RAR format, a nifty way to backup your site data or servers.

 Install (various OS)